acts-project/acts/docs/plugins/dd4hep.rst

   #. {barrel}
   #. {barrel + 2 endcaps}
   #. {2 endcaps} - in case there is no barrel at this stage (e.g. forward end caps)

+  These subdetectors need to be flagged using the correct ``DetType``.

 - If a hierachy is not only a single barrel but is decomposed of a barrel and its corresponding endcaps they need to be grouped together in an